Delboy/Fruit-Hunter/README.md

 13. From the 'Deployment method' section select GitHub and click 'Connect to GitHub'.
 14. Enter the repository name as it is in GitHub and click 'search'.
 15. Click the 'connect' button next to the repository to link it to heroku.
-16. To deploy scroll down and click the 'Deploy Branch' button.
+16. To deploy, scroll down and click the 'Deploy Branch' button.
 17. Heroku will notify you that the app was successfully deployed with a button to view the app.
-18. If you want to rebuild your app automatically you can also select the 'Enable Automatic Depolys' button which will then rebuild the app every time you push any changes.
+18. If you want to rebuild your app automatically you can also select the 'Enable Automatic Deploys' button which will then rebuild the app every time you push any changes.